How It Works

 Gemmetric is built around the same evaluation loop AI assistants run behind the scenes.

-- Should I confidently recommend this business, or hedge?
+- Should I surface this business in an answer, or hedge?
+(AI Visibility outcome)

 What you get after a scan